 – Audrey Lorde

 Regarding COVID-19: Womencare recognizes the many difficult, traumatic and compromising impacts of the coronavirus on our individual lives, relationships, sense of security and mental health and well-being.
 As we continue to navigate the pandemic, we will continue to provide secure teletherapy options while some of our therapists begin to resume in person sessions.
 We welcome your call.
 Read more.

 Womencare unequivocally stands against the violence, oppression, and injustice perpetrated on Black and Brown people by White individuals and institutions.
 The intergenerational infliction of trauma continues to do harm.
 Racism kills.
-Racism kills by unequal access to health care, by unclean water, air and soil, and by the systems of oppression designed to keep Black and Brown people down.
+Racism kills by the systems of oppression designed to keep Black and Brown people down.
 Read more.

-Womencare is proud to be offering free workshops during COVID-19 that help support three local non-profits.
+Join Womencare in supporting three local non-profits.
 If you are able, join us in making a difference by donating to one of these organizations:

 Specializing in the relational treatment of trauma, Womencare Counseling & Training Center offers individual, relationship and family counseling aimed at restoring life’s meaning and the capacity to form healthy relationships.

 Womencare, founded by Laurie Kahn in 1978, is committed to encouraging and sustaining healthy relationships with self, others, family and community.
 Collaboration, mutuality and careful pacing are key to our relational approach.
 We welcome people of all races, ethnic groups, religions, genders, sexual orientations and abilities.*

 *Womencare is located in an ADA accessible building.

 “Trauma is hard to speak and hard to hear.
 But, stories unshared don’t disappear; they return in relationships silently taking prisoners.
 Telling your story to a compassionate witness, in contrast, can be healing.”